M66B/FairEmail/docs/FAQ-pl-rPL.md

 FairEmail fetches a message in two steps:

-1. Pobranie nagłówków wiadomości
+1. Fetch message headers
-1. Pobranie tekstu wiadomości i załączników
+1. Fetch message text and attachments

 Directly after the first step new messages will be notified.
 However, only until after the second step the message text will be available.
 FairEmail updates exiting notifications with a preview of the message text, but unfortunately wearable notifications cannot be updated.